Utsob-Bin-Bari/NoteIt/Thinking.md

 * Support graceful recovery with user choice (restore or skip).
 * Maintain offline-first architecture where SQLite remains source of truth post-recovery.

-# Commit 14: Total Backend Funtionality with Clear data and Query Request functionality
+# Commit 14: Total Backend Funtionality with Clear data and Query Management functionality
 * Everthing is storing locally through backend
 * Process: User Action -> Change Local SQLite Store -> Update the Redux (UI) -> Query the operation (With local_id)
 * All functionality required is added